smittytone/BuildAPIAccess/README.md

 BuildAPIGotLogs | Successfully retrieved the requested log entries.
 The logs are sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)
 BuildAPILogStream | Successfully retrieved a freshly posted log entry.
 The log entry is sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)

+## Error Reporting

+Errors arising from connectivity, or through the application’s interaction with the Build API, are announced by the notification `ToolsAPIError`.
+When the application receives this notifcation, it should read the BuildAPIAccess instance’s *errorMessage* property for more information.